 There can often be a lag between taking on a job and then getting paid for it.
 While this is not always a problem — for example, while business is good and while company revenue is high — it can cause serious disadvantages for drivers in leaner times.
 It’s also not fair, as the truck driver has held up their end of the deal and has still not been paid.

 With factoring, there is no such concern.
 Money is paid upfront by the third-party freight factoring or trucking factoring company, and the truck driver receives their capital up swiftly and without delay.

 Forecasting and projecting for the future can be difficult for truck drivers.
 Even when orders are coming in, it is likely that many of the payments on these orders will be delayed, meaning that drivers cannot predict precisely when they will receive the money that is owed to them.
 This is a major issue, particularly when it comes to securing loans or investment for business growth projects.
 To put it simply, a lack of reliability makes it hard for truck drivers and owner-operators to grow their business in the way they’d like.

 With a truck factoring service, this uncertainty is removed.
 When taking on factored orders and jobs, drivers are securing a reliable stream of income.
 They can then use this reliable income stream to prove their annual revenue, which makes it easier to attract investors, qualify for loans, and expand the scope and capability of the business.

-- Flexibility in terms of income
+- Better flexibility solutions in terms of income

 Some drivers may not like the idea of accepting a factored order.
 After all, when accepting this kind of order, the driver can only expect to receive around 80% or 90% of the total cost of the order, which may seem unfair as it is the driver who is doing the actual driving.
 However, the idea of factoring services for a trucking company or driver is that they accept this discounted rate so that they can connect with a more reliable payment.